klemenkenda/atena/README.md

 After this you either re-login into your account or source the .bashrc with `source .bashrc`.
 Example of this file is also available on `/mnt/data/sw/anaconda.rc`, which you can also source with `source /mnt/data/sw/anaconda.rc`.

 You can then use `conda create -n myenv`.
 For further details check [conda documentation](https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html).
 Virtual environments will be setup within your user.
 When activated, `python` and `python3` will point to the Anaconda's version of Python.
-To deactivate conda or a specific conda environment use `source deactivate`.
+To deactivate conda or a specific conda environment use `conda deactivate`.

 ### NodeJS
 Not yet installed.